People and Culture on Lake Toba

 Tuhor means money to “buy” women when men propose them.
 The tuhor is then used to pay the expenses of the wedding party, to buy kebaya (traditional dress) for the bride, or to pay other wedding needs, depending on the agreement between the two families.
 The amount of tuhor often corresponds to the level of education or social status of the woman.
 The higher it is, the more the tuhor.

 8. Mangongkal Holi

 It is a ceremonial procession carried out when collecting the bones of a body from its burial and moving them to a better place.
 The ceremony aims at paying tribute to the ancestors.
 Most of the times the new site will be tombs that resemble monuments.
 The size and quality of the tombs represent the social status of the family.
 Some families are willing to spend thousands of Dollars to build the tombs.
 Mangongkal Holi is one of the Batak cultural treasures that are still in existence.

 9. Toping-toping and Tangis-tangis

-Toping-toping (head) and Tangis-tangis (weeping) is a kind of traditional dance from the Simalungun sub-tribe held in the event of mourning among the royal families.
+Toping-toping (head) and Tangis-tangis (weeping) are the popular traditional dances from the Simalungun sub-tribe held in the event of mourning among the royal families.
 Toping (also called huda-huda) consists of 3 parts.
 The first part is made of cloth and has a hornbill beak that resembles a hornbill head.
 According to the legend, this hornbill is what will bring the deceased spirit to God.
 The second part is the man wearing a mask that resembles a male face (called the dalahi mask).
 The last part is the woman wearing a mask that resembles a female face (called the daboru mask.)
 The dance is a regular event of the Rondang Bittang Festival.

 - Batak Arts and Crafts on Lake Toba